-The expected outcomes of this project can be defined on different levels, mainly:
+The expected outcomes of this project can be defined on different levels;

 i) at policy level; and,

 The direct impact of the project is on the availability of alcohol in four different binge-drinking settings in diverse European countries (policy level).
-As a result on the reduction of the alcohol availability, we expect a decline in binge drinking in those settings and consequently in alcohol related problems such as: alcohol related violence, alcohol related deaths, intoxications and drunk-driving.
+As a result on the reduction of the alcohol availability, we expect a decline in binge drinking in those settings and consequently in alcohol related problems such as: alcohol related violence, alcohol related deaths, intoxications and drunk-driving (population level).

 Within the four defined binge drinking settings, pilot plans will be implemented that will lead to a reduction of the availability of alcohol.
 The manner in which the availability of alcohol is reduced will vary per setting and pilot plan.
 Examples of possible outcomes are: